fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 To register using a specific chart type, import the specific chart instead of all the charts after importing the `fusioncharts` class.
 Also, you need to add dependencies for the specific chart type, as shown in the code below:

-To include the `fusioncharts` class, do the following:
+To include the `fusioncharts` class, copy the following line of code:

 ```Shell
 import FusionCharts from 'fusioncharts/core';
 ```

-To include the specific chart from `viz` folder, do the following:
+To include the specific chart from `viz` folder, copy the following line of code:

 ```Shell
 // import ChartType from 'fusioncharts/viz/[ChartType]'